 In partnership with the other district councils and the Centre for Sustainable Energy (CSE) we led a successful bid to gain £803k of GHG LAD 1.b funding from BEIS.
-This retrofit project will deliver insulation and conversion to electrified heating to 70 Park Homes across the county by September 2021.
+This retrofit project delivered insulation and conversion to electrified heating to 30 Park Homes across the county in 2021.

 LADs Phase 2